Hendrik Herzog

 Hendrik Herzog (born 2 April 1969) is a German football coach and a former player.
 Herzog won several titles with BFC Dynamo during the East German era.
 He joined Schalke 04 after German reunification.
 He has worked as kit manager for Hertha BSC.

 Career

+Herzog was in Halle.
+He began playing football for the youth teams of SG Dynamo Halle-Neustadt and then SG Dynamo Eisleben.
+12-year-old Herzog was then allowed to join the youth academy of football club BFC Dynamo in 1981.

+Herzog won the 1986 UEFA European Under-18 Championship with East Germany after defeating Italy 3-1 in the final on 15 October 1986.